 Sponsoring an employee for a 482 visa usually involves three main steps:

-• Nominate the position: The employer submits a nomination showing the job role, salary, location, and why an overseas worker is required.
+- Nominate a position: The employer submits an application that shows the job details, salary, location, and why an overseas worker is required.

-• Employee lodges the visa application: Once the nomination is approved, the worker applies for the 482 visa and provides health, character, and skills evidence.
+- Employee lodges the visa application: Once the nomination is approved or lodged, the worker applies for the 482 visa and provides health, character, and skills evidence.

-While the process sounds straightforward, mistakes can delay or refuse applications so many employers seek professional guidance before lodging.
-Pathway to Aus have assisted 60+ through sponsorship.
+While the process sounds straightforward, mistakes can delay or result in the refusal of an application, so many employers seek professional guidance before lodging.
+Pathway to Aus have assisted 60+ businesses with their sponsorship requirements.
 Read the full article here.

 3. How much does it cost an employer to sponsor a 482 visa?